INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 About this current OVER THE RAINBOW thing, is it true that Doogie White was originally asked to sing with this band before you got Joe there?

-Well it might have been, I think that Doogie might have been a part of what Tony Carey was trying to put together with that PURPLE RAINBOW thing, but this OVER THE RAINBOW initially was with Joe right from the beginning.
-I think that Joe was one of the guys who originally get idea of putting this band together.
+Well, it might have been, I think that Doogie might have been a part of what Tony Carey was trying to put together with that PURPLE RAINBOW thing, but this OVER THE RAINBOW initially was with Joe right from the beginning.
+I think that Joe was one of the guys who originally got an idea of putting this band together.

-How you ended up being in this band?
+How did you end up being in this band?

-Well you know what, when I heard about Purple Rainbow I didn’t know really much about it.
+Well, you know what, when I heard about Purple Rainbow, I didn’t know much about it.
 I just figured out that there were all these ex-Rainbow members getting together.
-Later on I get in touch with Joe and Bobby and said this sounds pretty cool and I want to be part of this.
-That’s pretty much how it happened “laughs”
+Later on, I got in touch with Joe and Bobby and said, this sounds pretty cool, and I want to be part of this.
+That’s pretty much how it happened, “laughs.”